jaccomoc/jactl/docs/changes/pages/language-guide.md

 Closures in Jactl are modelled after the closure syntax of Groovy.
 Closures are similar to functions in that they take one or more parameters and return a result.
-They are decalred with slightly different syntax:
+They are declared with slightly different syntax:
 ```groovy
 def sqr = { int x -> return x * x }        // Assign closure to sqr